 - Australia does not have an Embassy or Consulate in Tajikistan.
 The

 Australian Embassy in Moscow provides consular assistance to Australians in Tajikistan.

 Entry and exit

-You'll need a visa to visit Tajikistan.
-Ensure your passport has at least two empty pages.
+You need a visa to visit Tajikistan.
+Ensure your passport is valid for at least 6 months and has two empty pages.